urban-tep/documentation/source/community-guide/sharing.rst

 	 If you share the link with someone not from one of the groups allowed to see this Processing Service, he will not be able to access it

 4. Other users will now be able to access this Processing Service just by clicking on the link you will have share with them.
 The Processing Service will also appear in their list of available Processing Services.

+.. req:: TS-ICD-050
+	:show:

+	This section describes how a user can share a processing service.

 Share a Data Package
 --------------------